 - Less food AND better nutrition.

-If your dog’s food has grains, he may have to eat more of it to get the essential nutrients it takes to survive.
-With more meat in a grain-free food, he won’t have to eat as much to feel full and satisfied.
+If your dog’s food has grains, he or she may have to eat more of it to get the essential nutrients it takes to survive.
+With more meat in a grain-free food, your dog won’t have to eat as much to feel full and satisfied.

 If my pet isn’t sensitive to grain, why bother finding a grain-free food?